dsardar099/Commands/README.md

 # Commands
 In this repository there will be many useful commands

-This is the useful command list required while using git
+This is the useful command list required while using kivy